 Crowdsourcing is a participatory democracy mechanism that takes advantage of the availability of technological solutions to solicit and analyse “the wisdom of the crowd“.

 Digital Crowdsourcing represents an opportunity for a large scale citizens participation as shown by the Co-Deciding Europe crowdsourcing experiment.
 During the first phase of the pilot, 2385 comments about the major problems with an air quality were identified and 625 suggestions for solutions were provided on-line by citizens from 6 cities across Europe.
-Suggested solutions such as supporting renewable energy infrastructures, car-free and greener cities, strengthen public transport network in non-urban areas, increased cycling and walking infrastructures, building insulations and taxing big polluters will be formulated by citizens and experts into policy proposals on air quality.
+Suggested solutions such as supporting renewable energy infrastructures, car-free and greener cities, strengthen public transport network in non-urban areas, increased cycling and walking infrastructures, building insulations and taxing big polluters were formulated by citizens and experts into policy proposals on air quality.

 For any information on the event, please contact Simon Delakorda, Institute for Electronic Participation (firstname.lastname@example.org).